-Wall Street Ends Mixed Following Strong Data on Wages, Jobs - NewsBreak
+Wall Street ends mixed following strong data on wages, jobs - NewsBreak

 Stocks had been on the upswing for the last month on hopes the worst of the nation’s high inflation may have passed already.
 That fed expectations for the Federal Reserve to dial down the intensity of its big interest-rate hikes.
 Such hikes aim to undercut inflation by slowing the economy and dragging down prices for stocks and other investments.

-But Friday’s jobs report showed that wages for workers rose 5.1% last month from a year earlier.
-That’s an acceleration from October’s 4.9% gain and easily topped economists’ expectations for a slowdown.
+But Friday's labor market report showed that wages for workers rose 5.1% last month from a year earlier.
+That's an acceleration from October's 4.9% gain and easily topped economists' expectations for a slowdown.

 Such jumps in pay are helpful to workers struggling to keep up with soaring prices for everyday necessities.
 The Federal Reserve's worry is that too-strong gains could cause inflation to become further entrenched in the economy.
 That’s because wages make up a big part of costs for companies in services industries, and they could end up raising their own prices further to cover higher wages for their employees.